-This moist and tender Chocolate Zucchini Bread is for chocolate lovers!
+This soft and moist chocolate zucchini bread is for chocolate lovers!
 A combination of cocoa powder and chocolate chips makes this flavorful and delicious quick-bread extra chocolaty.

-OK, all kidding aside, is this the healthiest way to eat your veggies?
-Probably not.
-Is it one of the most delicious?
+Is this one of the most delicious ways to get in your vegetables?
 Yes, yes, absolutely YES.
-If you’re looking to use up a bounty of summer zucchini, and/or you’re looking to satisfy a chocolate craving, this Chocolate Zucchini Bread is perfect!
+If you’re looking to use up a bounty of summer zucchini, and/or satisfy a chocolate craving, this bread is it!

 - Do not overmix.
 Overmixing can lead to bread that is tough, and it can also make your loaf sink in the middle.
 Mix just until the dry ingredients are incorporated into the wet ingredients.